Players Ball

-The Players Ball is an annual gathering of pimps, held in Chicago, Illinois.
+The Players Ball is an annual gathering of pimps, players, madams, prostitutes and celebrated figures, each one held in a different American city each year, but it originated in Oakland, California.
 Other Players Balls take place across the country, most notably in Miami and Atlanta.
 Presently, there are "Players Ball" events in Las Vegas and Memphis, Tennessee.
 On December 16-18th 2011, a Players Ball was hosted in Hollywood, California.

 History

 The idea stemmed from a scene in the 1973 blaxploitation film The Mack in which the lead character, a pimp named Goldie, attends The Players Ball in Oakland, California.
 Comedian Dan Aykroyd parodied this event in his film Doctor Detroit.
 Keenen Ivory Wayans satirized the ball in his 1988 film I'm Gonna Git You Sucka, in which blaxploitation icon Antonio Fargas plays a character who is crowned "Pimp of the Year" after winning a Miss America-style pageant.
 Dave Chappelle satirized the event with "The Playa Haters' Ball" on an episode of Chappelle's Show.
 The party has been a November tradition since 1974, when pimps from across the country gathered to celebrate the birthday of Don Juan now known as Bishop Don "Magic" Juan.
 Every year, the award for "Pimp of the Year" is given out.
 Juan was the winner 13 years in a row.